Palak019/netflix_sql_project/README.md

 ```
 🔍 Insight: Some titles appear multiple times, possibly due to remakes, re-releases, or regional licensing variations.
 Netflix can optimize its catalog by reducing redundant content.

-## 2. Total Number of Movies and TV Shows
+## 2. Movies vs. TV Shows – Which Format Dominates?
 ```sql
 select type,
 count(*) as total_count
 from netflix
 group by type;
 ```
+🔍 Insight: While movies have historically dominated, TV Shows are gaining traction, likely due to higher engagement and binge-watching culture.
+Strategic Move: Invest more in original series!

-## 3. Top 5 Countries with Most Content
+## 3. Top 5 Countries Producing the Most Content
 ```sql
 select country,
 count(*) as content_count